Colorado Small Claims Court: An Overview

-Learn about the basics of filing in the small claims division of Colorado County courts.
+Learn about filing a small claims case in Colorado County courts.

-What's the small claims court limit in Colorado County Court?
+What's the small claims court dollar limit in Colorado?

-You can ask for up to $7,500 in the small claims division in a Colorado county court—the court that handles small claims matters in Colorado.
+You can ask for up to $7,500 in the small claims division of a Colorado County Court.

 Can a landlord bring an eviction lawsuit in a Colorado small claims court?

-The small claims division of the Colorado County court doesn't hear evictions.
-However, it's an excellent forum for other types of cases typically brought in small claims courts, such as property damage matters and breach of contract disputes.
+The small claims division of the Colorado County Court doesn't hear evictions.
+However, it can hear other types of cases typically brought in small claims courts, such as property damage claims and breach of contract disputes.

-Which Colorado County court should I file my small claims action in?
+Which court should I file my small claims action in?

-• where any defendant resides, is regularly employed, or where the defendant's business office is located
+• where the defendant is regularly employed or has an office

 What's the deadline to file a case in small claims court in Colorado?